MatthewPrinz/Instagram-Scraper/README.md

+## Known bugs

-Known bugs: If the program crashes (or errors out), on next run, it resumes downloading everyone - except those you told it not too.
+If the program crashes (or errors out), on next run, it resumes downloading everyone - except those you told it not too.
 If it crashes often, users_to_not_download.txt grows exponentially in size.
 Admittedly, for this to be a problem, it'd take about 40+ tries.
 It also resets on succesful completion of the program.